Dmitriyrus99/custom-erpnext/install.md

 - Set `Telegram Bot Token` and `Telegram Webhook Secret`.
 - Optionally set `Default Chat ID` for broadcast alerts.
-- Clients and engineers can use bot commands; sending a photo with caption `/attach SR-NAME` attaches it to the Service Request and creates a `Custom Attachment`.
+- Clients and engineers can use bot commands; sending a photo with caption `/attach ISSUE-NAME` attaches it to the Issue and creates a `Custom Attachment`.

 ### API & JWT